awsdocs/amazon-ec2-user-guide/doc_source/spot-best-practices.md

 Depending on your specific needs, you can evaluate which instance types you can be flexible across to fulfill your compute requirements\.
 If a workload can be vertically scaled, you should include larger instance types \(more vCPUs and memory\) in your requests\.
 If you can only scale horizontally, you should include older generation instance types because they are less in demand from On\-Demand customers\.

-A good rule of thumb is to flexible across at least 10 instance types for each workload\.
+A good rule of thumb is to be flexible across at least 10 instance types for each workload\.
 In addition, make sure that all Availability Zones are configured for use in your VPC and selected for your workload\.

 ## Use EC2 Auto Scaling groups or Spot Fleet to manage your aggregate capacity<a name="use-sf-asg-for-aggregate-capacity"></a>